What Does Low AMH or Low Ovarian Reserve Mean?

 - Underactive thyroid – Your thyroid is like the gas pedal for your body.
 When the thyroid is underworking or you are hypothyroid, there isn’t enough gas going to the ovaries to allow the ovaries to work normally.
 In this case, the ovaries may not be developing enough egg follicles and AMH may be low.
 Correcting the thyroid dysfunction is the key to resolving AMH in this case.

 - Low estradiol.
 For egg follicles to develop, they have to release estrogen or estradiol.
 In order to build estrogen, your ovaries need a steady supply of testosterone, half of which is produced in your adrenal or stress glands.
-If adrenals are not working well, they may not be supporting the ovaries to produce sufficient estradiol to allow follicles to mature.
+If your adrenals are not working well, they may not be supporting the ovaries to produce sufficient estradiol to allow follicles to mature.
 Supporting the endocrine system (pituitary, adrenal glands, thyroid and ovaries), can help normalize AMH.

-- Low Vitamin D – Vitamin D helps reduce inflammation and may improve egg follicle development in women with PCOS.
+- Low Vitamin D – Vitamin D helps to reduce inflammation and may improve egg follicle development in women with PCOS.
 Vitamin D supplementation has also been shown to improve AMH levels.

 What Does Having a Low AMH Mean for Fertility?

 As a naturopathic doctor, low AMH signifies a need to correct the underlying problem that is causing it.
 It does not indicate that a woman must undergo expensive, invasive fertility treatments, at least not for all women with low AMH.
-A recent study concluded that “among women attempting to conceive naturally, diminished ovarian reserve was not associated with infertility; women should be cautioned against using AMH levels to assess their current fertility.”
+A recent study concluded that “among women attempting to conceive naturally, a diminished ovarian reserve was not associated with infertility; women should be cautioned against using AMH levels to assess their current fertility.”

 Low AMH Research